$33B BI Market

 From Legacy Reporting to Modern Analytics

 Many organizations still maintain legacy reporting infrastructure — Crystal Reports, SSRS (SQL Server Reporting Services), and custom report viewers — alongside newer BI platforms.
 Managing this transition requires understanding both the limitations of legacy tools and the capabilities of modern alternatives.
 Legacy reports often contain critical business logic built over years or decades, and migrating this logic to a new platform requires careful analysis, testing, and validation.
-Our reporting software guide and BI tools overview help organizations evaluate their options and plan a migration strategy that preserves reporting continuity while unlocking the advanced analytics capabilities that modern platforms provide.

 Key BI Industry Statistics for Decision Makers